 We are a small but mighty charter chapter of the International Coach Federation (ICF) whose coaches embody the creativity and energy found in our host city of Richmond, Virginia.
 Our mission is to be a dynamic ICF chapter known for promoting the coaching profession through increasing awareness, sharing knowledge and expertise, and empowering others to reach their full potential.

-Our primary goals for 2013 are to:
+Our primary goals for 2014 are to:

-- Promote coaching in our community
+- Promote coaching in Virginia

 - Engage members to fully support our profession and chapter